hmcRobotLab/pycreate/readme.rst

 * leds.py:

   - Includes a function kitt_lights() that takes two parameters: the robot and num_repeats.
-It turns on the robot’s power, play and advance lights.
-The sequence repeats num_repeats times and has a different color on the power led.
+Toggles the play and advance lights on/off in sequence repeated num_repeats times and has a different color on the power led.

 * song_dance.py:

-  - Includes a function song_dance() to first play a distinctive sound as a warning sound.
-After the sound stops, the robot dances.
+  - Includes a function song_dance() that takes four parameters: the robot, lights, sound, and movement.
+First light up, then play a distinctive sound, continue with a robot dance, finally repeat zero or more times.

 * wander.py:

-  - A function wander() that drives the robot in a random motion to explore an environment.
-The wander() function has three parameters, the robot, and linear and angular velocity.
+  - Includes a function wander() that takes three parameters: the robot, and linear and angular velocity.
 The parameters should be in the following order:

    1. robot
    2. [optional] Linear Velocity in cm/s, default = 15